 When traveling within the U.S. you have access to network pharmacies nationwide.
 Bring your prescriptions and medication with you and be sure to check the provider directory for your travel plans to locate a network pharmacy while traveling.
 If you are leaving the country, you may be able to obtain a greater day supply to take with you before leaving the country where there are no network pharmacies available.

 - If you are unable to obtain a covered drug in a timely manner within the service area because a network pharmacy that provides 24-hour service is not within reasonable driving distance.

 - If you are trying to fill a prescription drug not regularly stocked at an accessible network retail or preferred mail-order pharmacy (including high cost and unique drugs).

 - If you need a prescription while a patient in an emergency department, provider based clinic, outpatient surgery, or other outpatient setting.

 In these situations, please check first with member services to see if there is a network pharmacy nearby.
-You may be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at a network pharmacy.
+You will most likely be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at a network pharmacy.

 You can search for network pharmacies on the Pharmacy Search page.